2024-learn/dns-deep-dive/README.md

 ### 3. __Name Registration:__

-- Name registration involves the regisrtation of domains.
+- Name registration involves the registration of domains.
 - Name registration is how a domain is registered, how its uniqueness is guaranteed, and what are the registration authorities responsible for the name assignment process
 - __Domain Name Registration Hierarchy:__
 ![Domain Name Registration Hierarchy](https://149463845.v2.pressablecdn.com/wp-content/uploads/2017/07/Domain_Industry_Hierarchy-1-768x513.png)